-The app will weed out all the irrelevant contents and present you with only the URLs on the page like this.
+The app will weed out all the irrelevant content and present you with only the URLs on the page like this.

-Click on “Click here to Submit websites”, in the dialogue box that open paste your extracted links in there and click submit.
+Click on “Click here to Submit websites”, in the dialogue box that opens paste your extracted links in and click submit.

-Ninja Outreach app will crawl the submitted websites internally and email you with details of all websites you enter such as author’s names, web addresses; email addresses both personal and business if available on the blog.
+Ninja Outreach app will crawl the submitted websites internally and email you with details of all websites you enter.
+Such as the author’s names, web addresses; email addresses both personal and business are available on the blog.

 It might take a while before the mail arrived, so be patient.

-All the information Ninja Outreach app will present you may not be so accurate, this is because it relies on the personal info the comments authors input in the appropriate field when leaving their comments.
+The contact details the Ninja Outreach app will present may not be so accurate.
+This is because it relies on the personal info the authors of the comments input in the appropriate field when leaving their comments.

-For example, if the comment author inputs keyword in the comment name field when leaving his comment, that’s what Ninja Outreach app will report has the comment author’s name.
+For example, if the comment author inputs a keyword in the comment name field when leaving his comment, that’s what the Ninja Outreach app will report as the comment author’s name.

 Don’t let us skip steps.

-Now go back to your Ninja outreach app dashboard to create a list, this list is meant to identify each campaign setting.
-Click on List management tab on your dashboard to do that.
+Now go back to your Ninja outreach app dashboard to create a list.
+This list is meant to identify each campaign setting.
+Click on the List Management tab on your dashboard to do that.

-This shouldn’t take more than 20 seconds, once you’re through with it, is time to get things rolling by reaching out to this potential audience.
+This shouldn’t take more than 20 seconds.
+Once you’re through with it, it’s time to get things rolling by reaching out to this potential audience.

 Now, click on “Out Reach Mode” on your dashboard sidebar.